yeraliev/tirlik/README.md

-# secure_task
+# tirlik

-A new Flutter project.
+A flutter project where user can securely save or write notes and tasks under pin code.

 ## Getting Started